The Art of Typing - Thames & Hudson

 Description

 'I am Tom.
 I like TYPE.
-Can you hear it? ”That’s what actor Tom Hanks recently wrote, describing his love for the typewriter.
-The beloved typewriter — its utilitarian beauty, the satisfying keystrokes, the charm of its vintage appeal — is experiencing a renaissance across all creative industries.
-In this authoritative book, the authors draw on their extensive experience to showcase a collection they have curated over more than forty years, presenting over 550 examples created by more than sixty of the world’s leading creators in this genre.
-From early decorative works produced by secretaries at the end of the 19th century to more recent pieces, which highlight the uniqueness of typewritten documents in the digital age, each piece demonstrates an astonishing — and delightful — range of creativity.
+Can you hear it? ”This is what actor Tom Hanks recently wrote, describing his love for the typewriter.
+The beloved typewriter – its utilitarian beauty, the satisfying keystroke, the uniqueness of its charming page – is experiencing a renaissance across all creative industries.
+In this authoritative book, the authors draw on their experience to showcase a collection they have curated over more than forty years, presenting over 550 examples created by more than sixty of the world's top practitioners in this genre.
+From early decorative works produced by secretaries at the end of the 19th century to more recent pieces, which highlight the uniqueness of typewritten documents in the digital age, each work displays an astonishing – and delightful – range of creativity.
 The book is divided into three main sections: an introduction to the history of the typewriter and its art; an expansive plate section showcasing key works, crafted with exceptional detail; and a reference section featuring biographies of the most influential artists and writers.

 The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art and cutting-edge research accessible to a broad audience.
-To reflect international perspectives, the company’s name combines the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad audience.
+To reflect an international perspective, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

 History of the Thames & Hudson brand

 Walter Neurath was born in Vienna in 1903.
-In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
+In 1938, he left his hometown – where he ran an art gallery and published illustrated books – for London.
 Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, enabling large print runs and reducing unit production costs.
-Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.
+Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where book ideas are developed, ordered, produced, and sold to publishers operating in different markets and languages, to create large editions and reduce unit production costs.
+Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.

 Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s contributed to pioneering interest in archaeology, both in book form and television.
-Over 34 titles have been published in the series over 34 years.
-The large-format series *Great Civilizations*, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.
+Over 34 titles have been published in this series over 34 years.
+The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.